rkelson/metadata-asset-tracking-tool/metadata/demographic/census_places_2020.md

 ### How reliable and accurate is the dataset?

-This dataset is the most current and complete dataset for incorporated municipalities and CDPs in Utah.
-All 2020 census geographies reflect boundaries as of January 1, 2020.
+This dataset includes all CDPs and incorporated cities and towns as of the 2020 Census.
+It is the most current and complete source for CDP data, but is not updated as the boundaries for incorporated cities change.
+For current incorporated city and towns in Utah, please see our [Municipal Boundaries](https://gis.utah.gov/products/sgid/boundaries/municipal/) dataset.
 Additional GIS files and support products are available on the US Census Bureau [Redistricting Data Page](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html#P2).

 ## Credits